 Benefits & examples of the value chain

 Organizations tend to become more complicated over time, and that can draw focus away from activities that add value to the product or service being provided.
-This is what makes it useful to analyze the value chain of the manufacturing industry.
+This is what makes it useful to analyze the manufacturing industry value chain.
 It’s a way to find what adds value in the customer’s eyes, and in so doing identify opportunities to improve.

 Areas where a thorough analysis can help improve a business’s competitive position include: